Velocidex/velociraptor-docs/content/artifact_references/pages/system.vfs.downloadfile.md

 description: |
   This is an internal artifact used by the GUI to populate the VFS.
-You may run it manually if you like, but typically it is launched by the GUI when the user clicks the "Collect from client" button at the file "Stats" tab.
+You may run it manually if you like, but typically it is launched by the GUI when the user clicks the &quot;Collect from client&quot;
+  button at the file &quot;Stats&quot; tab.

   If you run it yourself (or via the API) the results will also be shown in the VFS view.